 Czechs record biggest daily jump in coronavirus cases in two months

+Health Minister Adam Vojtech said the jump was caused by more cases in eastern localities, which have been identified as a hotbed, together with the capital Prague.
+He said a number of cases were found in a senior home.

+"To these localities, the relaxation of measures planned for June 22 won't apply, visits to medical and social facilities will be limited and compulsory testing of staff will be reinstated," Vojtech said on his Twitter account.
+The government has been focusing lately on localised measures rather than nationwide bans to contain the virus.

-The country had reported 10,283 cases as of Friday morning, of which almost three quarters have recovered.
-Its death toll of 334 is a fraction of those seen it its western neighbors.
-With cases waning, the government has started focusing on localized measures rather than nationwide bans to contain the spread of the virus.
+The Czech Republic had reported 10,283 cases as of Friday morning, of which almost three quarters have recovered.
+Its death toll of 334 is a fraction of those seen in western European neighbours.

-According to health officials, the country has two hot spots in Prague and the eastern mining region of Karvina. ** For an interactive graphic: https://tmsnrt.rs/3bBIr2U

 - READ MORE ON: